You Are From Canada and Want to Buy on Maui? Here's What You Should Know

 The other type of ownership is a leasehold.
 This is more common on Maui, but many Canadians are unfamiliar with it.
 With a leasehold, you purchase the full rights to the structure.
 However, you will lease the land that the structure sits on.
 These leases are generally extensive, and they may cover a period of 30 years or more.
 The lease carries with the property.
 This means that you may purchase a leasehold property that only has 10 years remaining on the lease, or you may have only a few years remaining on the lease when you sell the property.

 This can make financing a leasehold property challenging in some cases.
-At the end of the lease, the land owner has the ability to retake possession of the entire property.
-I generally steer my clients away from leasehold properties as they just can’t compare with fee simple properties from an investment perspective.
+At the end of the lease, the landowner has the ability to retake possession of the entire property.
+I generally steer my clients away from leasehold properties if the lease term is less than 30 years unless there is evidence from the lessor that the term is going to be extended.

 Maui Properties For Sale